DOMAINE BORGEOT SPOTLIGHT

 The Borgeot brothers, Pascal and Laurent, have great 'touch' with both Chardonnay and Pinot Noir, producing classy and distinctive regional, village and 1er cru wines in some of Burgundy's most prestigious appellations, Puligny-Montrachet, Chassagne-Montrachet and Meursault.

-Here's you chance to try both.
-This is a 12 bottle mixed case, 1 bottle of each PLUS Ground Shipping Included:
+Here is an opportunity to experience a Red, a White and a Sparkling.
+This is a 12 bottle mixed case, 4 bottle of each PLUS Ground Shipping Included:

 Domaine Borgeot Chassagne 1er Cru 'Clos St. Jean' 2018